PM-Notes/How-To-Github/README.md

 ## Background

-Git simplified collaborating on projects by giving team members the ability to work on files offline, and easily merge changes with the master branch of a project.
+The invention of Git simplified collaborating on projects by giving team members the ability to work on files offline and easily merge changes with the master project files.

-This allowed multiple people to work on the same files at the same time, any suggested changes can be reviewed, before being pushed into the master branch.
+This allowed multiple people to work on the same files at the same time, any suggested changes can be reviewed and discussed via comments, before being pushed into the master branch.

-Git repositories (storage locations) could be saved locally on ones computer, or on a central server and shared amongst teams within an organisation.
+Git repositories were saved locally on ones computer, or on a central server and shared amongst teams within an organisation/network.

-Git doesn't care about what the contents of a file is, or its file type, it only cares about the differences between different versions of the same file, so it can keep track of them.
+Regarding file types, Git doesn't care about what the contents of a file is, or its file type, it only cares about the differences between different versions of the same file, so it can keep track of them.

-So Git is not just for code development, its for tracking and collaboration of any type of file, from a simple How To document to complex architectural drawings.
+So Git is not just for code development, its for tracking and collaboration of any type of file, from a simple How To document to complex architectural drawings, or even How To's :smile:

 ## Why GitHub?